 Non-PPO facilities and providers do not have special agreements with the Plan.
-When you use a non-PPO provider to perform the service or provide the supply, covered expenses will be considered at the 75th percentile factor of claims data and fee information gathered for specific geographic areas by Ingenix, Inc. (Ingenix) and payable at the Plan's out-of-network (non-PPO) benefits.
+When you use a non-PPO provider to perform the service or provide the supply, covered expenses will be considered at the 75th percentile factor of claims data and fee information gathered for specific geographic areas and payable at the Plan's out-of-network (non-PPO) benefits.
 You are responsible for amounts over the Plan's allowance.